What is Postnatal Reflexology?

-The first 30 to 40 days after giving birth are cited as being the most important for a new mum to care for herself.
+They cite the first 30 to 40 days after giving birth as being the most important for a new mum to care for herself.
 This is because it’s the point where not only is your usual routine up in the air, along with your hormones and sleep patterns, but your body is also struggling to recover physically from the trauma of giving birth.

-There are a number of health issues that often occur postpartum, but usually the new mum will push these to the side, her sole focus being on her new baby.
+There are several health issues that often occur postpartum, but usually the new mum will push these to the side, her sole focus being on her new baby.

 However, these issues can have a harmful effect in the long run, and postnatal reflexology, which uses acupressure on your feet (massage pressure points) to balance out some of the effects of being a new mum, can gently help your body heal and avoid some complications.